Financial Aid

 t

-What if my educational costs are not covered by the Stafford Loan and Pell Grants?
+What if my educational costs are not covered by loans and grants?

 There are several types of alternative loan funding available to those interested in further education.
 We also offer interest free payment plans to those students who would rather make payments directly to the school.